 Quick chemical trail in Arazede

-The sumac, the plant in the picture, is in the small central garden and is now almost unknown.
+The sumac, the plant in the picture, was in the small central garden and is now almost unknown.
 But Portugal was once a major exporter of sumac.
 It turns out that the flower is very rich in tanins and was used to treat leather.
-Now there is almost no memory but there was special equipment to obtain the sumac, and this plant was exported in the main ports.
+Now there is almost no memory but there was special equipment to obtain the sumac, and this plant was exported in the main portuguese ports.
+The dried and ground fruits of the plant, which is now wild and which I've found from the Algarve to Trás-os-Montes, can be used as a spice.
+In New York (the first time I saw the plant) there was advertising for this application.
+Curiously, in Portugal there is no record of its culinary use, which is quite interesting.
+If, on the one hand, we collectively lack memory of many relevant things, or our memories are distorted, on the other hand, there is much more to the world than our imagination often conceives.

 In the region of Arazede, we find also many pines and collecting of resin.
 How do they work, what are they for, what is done from it?
 In Cantanhede there is a plant for separates the resin, for example.
 The resin is very flammable and we have to be very careful.
 Part of the job is this.
 Nobody accepts, and this is very welcome, of course, accidents.
 People use materials and medicines without thinking that someone is watching over our safety.